prashantbaher/tcc-blog/_drafts/solidworks-macros/add-sketch-relations.md

 ---

-## Add Parallel Sketch Relation to a sketch segment
+## Add 'Parallel' Sketch Relation to a sketch segment

 Here we learn how to add `Parallel` *sketch relation* to a sketch segment through **VBA**.